Trench composting is a method of making compost that is just as simple as you might imagine.

 5. Dry grass, hay and straw left over from feeding and bedding animals (animal bedding is useful because it has been mixed with the urine and droppings of the animals), or the remains from rabbit, hamster or bird cages.

 6. You can even bury meat or dairy waste in small amounts, unlike with traditional composting.
+It’s a great way to dispose of items you can’t typically compost in a pile or bin.

 Good places for your trench compost include areas where you want to set up a future garden bed or between rows of existing garden beds.
 You must avoid muddy areas or low spots with wet soil and poor drainage.
 It is important to stay away from existing root systems when digging composting holes.